 The PNA members are: Federated States of Micronesia, Kiribati, Marshall Islands, Nauru, Palau, Papua New Guinea, Solomon Islands and Tuvalu.

 The person responsible for operating a licensed vessel must ensure catch data and logbooks are maintained to:

-- ensure records are current and available upon demand
+- ensure records are current and available on demand

-- report the catch data to the licensing Party/s in a preliminary report within 14 days of completing each voyage, and a final report within 45 days.
+- report the catch data to the licensing Party or Parties with a preliminary report within 14 days of completing each voyage, and a final report within 45 days.

 For vessels larger than 20 gross registered tons, the responsible operator needs to:

 - notify the relevant Party of entry into their fishing zone